KaappoRaivio/wilmacrawler/README.md

 Unfortunately, as long as there isn't an official API, this is the only way.

-##Installation
+##
 1. Clone this repo into your computer and `cd` into it.
 2. Activate the `virtualenv`: `chmod +x venv/bin/activate; venv/bin/activate`
 2. Install dependencies: `pip3 install -r requirements.txt`.
 3. Download latest geckodriver that suits your system from https://github.com/mozilla/geckodriver/releases.
 4. Unzip the download, and place the unzipped file "geckodriver" somewhere in your `PATH`, for example `/usr/sbin/`.
 5. Into the root of this repo, make a file called `credentials`.
 Type your Wilma username to the first line, and password to the second.
 6. Now you can run `python3 src/server.py <address> <port>`.
-To accept connections from any address, type "any" for `<address>`.
+To accept connections from any address, set `<address>` to `"any"`.

 ##API
 To get a response, send a `GET` request to the port you selected.
 Path doesn't matter.
-The response takes a while, an asynchronous request-reply pattern is on the TODO list.
+The first request takes a while, but a cache is implemented for subsequent requests.

+If you want, you can have a look at an example respose at `samples/example_response.json`

 As a response, you get a JSON object.
 The structure of the response is explained below: